-Insert the Probe Thermometer into the access port (see directions on Page 16) as a valuable guide that will tell you when to open and close the stove damper, when to increase or decrease the air supply, whether or not the stove's catalytic combustor is working properly, and when to add fuel.
+Insert the Probe Thermometer into the access port (see directions on Page 16) as a valuable guide that will tell you when to open and close the stove damper, when to increase or decrease the air supply, whether or not the stove's catalytic combustor is working properly when you are burning wood, and when to add fuel.

-Fig. 22 The probe thermometer is a valuable guide to stove operation.
+Fig. 19 The probe thermometer is a valuable guide to stove operation.